Waldron College of Health and Human Services

 Our program and clinical affiliates provide hands-on experience in sub-acute care, ICU rotations — pediatric, neonatal and adult — flight transport, long-term vent units, physician office rotations, sleep labs, pulmonary function testing and more.

 What makes this program different?

 - As a student at Radford University Carilion, you will be part of a healthcare clinic that employs nearly 14,000 healthcare professionals and has facilities that span more than 200 miles.
 You will have access to state-of-the-art equipment and facilities, national leaders in all areas of healthcare practice and administration.

-- Our clinical affiliates include high level centers in which you can choose rotations that have you in the trenches, on rapid response teams and flight transport, as well as rotations in sleep labs, long-term vent units, ICU and more.
+- Our clinical affiliates include high level centers in which you can choose rotations.
+These rotations give you practical, real life experiences on rapid response teams and flight transport, as well as rotations in sleep labs, long-term vent units, ICU and more.

 - Radford University Carilion organizes and is dedicated to interprofessional education (IPE).
 Each semester, we host interprofessional experiences.
 These experiences gives you the most crucial one-of-a-kind, hands-on learning you can get as an undergraduate, preparing you to excel professionally.

 According to the U.S. Bureau of Labor Statistics, employment of Respiratory Therapists is expected to increase by up to 26% in coming years.